 President Obama has argued that "the pressure of crippling sanctions...grinding the Iranian economy to a halt" presents the Tehran regime with the opportunity to make a "strategic calculation" to defer a decision to weaponize.
-Sanctions brought Iran to the negotiating table and will crucially affect the Supreme Leader's decision to accept or reject terms for a comprehensive agreement that meaningfully bounds Iran's nuclear infrastructure.
-Such an accord would be transformative because of the nuclear issue's proxy status in Iranian politics-and for that reason Khamenei may balk.
+Sanctions brought Iran to the negotiating table and crucially affected the Supreme Leader's decision to accept a comprehensive agreement that meaningfully bounds Iran's nuclear infrastructure.